Support Your Local Earth

 There’s something to do here for every age, ability, and interest.
 Recreational opportunities include hiking, riding horses, swimming, fishing, boating and gardening.
 Agricultural opportunities encourage learning by doing.
 You could become a Grower Partner or volunteer with a team of park supporters to restore the landscape, maintain the farmstead or raise funds for the park.

 Make the beauty of our rural landscape the backdrop for your event or workshop.
-Spaces for rent include the Stone House Visitors Center for inspiring meeting space and North Shed for hands-on agricultural activities.
+Spaces for rent include the Stone House Visitors Center for inspiring meeting space and the North Shed for hands-on agricultural activities.
 Looking for germination of new ideas?
 Plant the seeds here.
+See the Building Use Agreement more information.
+To make a reservation, contact us.

 Agricultural education is at the heart of what makes this park unique.
 Soil science, etymology, forestry, water quality, ornithology–it’s all going on at Silverwood Park.
 Our master plan calls for a research greenhouse and agricultural education facility in the future.
 The park may someday include sleeping cabins or a dormitory for overnight stays.